anpham6/squared-functions/README.md

       },
       "admin": {
-        "publicRead": false, // New buckets (optional: Not supported OCI) "emptyBucket": false // More convenient than using "overwrite" },
+        "publicRead": false, // New buckets (optional: Not supported OCI) "emptyBucket": false // More convenient than using "overwrite" (optional) "subFolder": "a/b/c/" // Virtual directory in bucket (optional) },
       "upload": {
         "active": true, // Implicity "publicRead: true" except when explicitly "publicRead: false"